NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_guidelines.rst

   one case/experiment, e.g., ``inputdata/model/QBOi.EXP1.AMIP.001/``.

 - ``WORK_DIR``: Path to directory for POD to output files.
-Note that **this is the only directory a POD is allowed to write its output**. e.g., ``wkdir/MDTF_QBOi.EXP1.AMIP.001_1977_1981/convective_transition_diag/``.
+Note that **this is the only directory a POD is allowed to write its output**. e.g., ``wkdir/MDTF_output/convective_transition_diag/``.

    1. Output figures to ``$WORK_DIR/obs/`` and ``$WORK_DIR/model/`` respectively.

-   2. ``$WORKK_DIR/obs/PS/`` and ``$WORK_DIR/model/PS/``: If a POD chooses to save vector-format figures, save them as ``EPS`` under these two directories.
+   2. ``$WORK_DIR/obs/PS/`` and ``$WORK_DIR/model/PS/``: If a POD chooses to save vector-format figures, save them as ``EPS`` under these two directories.
 Files in these locations will be converted by the framework to ``PNG`` for HTML output.
 Caution: avoid using ``PS`` because of potential bugs in recent ``matplotlib`` and converting to PNG.

    3. ``$WORK_DIR/obs/netCDF/`` and ``$WORK_DIR/model/netCDF/``: If a POD chooses to save digested data for later analysis/plotting, save them in these two directories in ``NetCDF``.

-Note that (1) values of ``POD_HOME``, ``OBS_DATA``, and ``WK_DIR`` change when the framework executes different PODs; (2) the ``WK_DIR`` directory and subdirectories therein are automatically created by the framework. **Each POD should output files as described here** so that the framework knows where to find what, and also for the ease of code maintenance.
+Note that (1) values of ``POD_HOME``, ``OBS_DATA``, and ``WORK_DIR`` change when the framework executes different PODs; (2) the ``WORK_DIR`` directory and subdirectories therein are automatically created by the framework.
+**Each POD should output files as described here** so that the framework knows where to find what, and also for the ease of code maintenance.

 More environment variables for specifying model variable naming convention can be found in the ``data/fieldlist_$convention.jsonc`` files.
 Also see the `list <ref_envvars.html>`__  of environment variables supplied by the framework.

 Guidelines for testing your POD
 -------------------------------

 Test before distribution.
 Find people (eg, nearby postdocs/grads and members from other POD-developing groups) who are not involved in your POD's implementation and are willing to help.
 Give the tar files and point your GitHub repo to them.
 Ask them to try running the framework with your POD following the Getting Started instructions.
 Ask for comments on whether they can understand the documentation.

 Test how the POD fails.
 Does it stop with clear errors if it doesn’t find the files it needs?
 How about if the dates requested are not presented in the model data?
 Can developers run it on data from another model?
 Here are some simple tests you should try:

    - If your POD uses observational data, move the ``inputdata`` directory around.
 Your POD should still work by simply updating the values of ``OBS_DATA_ROOT`` in the runtime configuration file.